 As the BAA scraped by in the Northeast, it began to poach the more established National Basketball League (NBL), which was based in the Midwest, for teams and players, eventually forcing a merger in 1949 and thus the NBA was born.

-While Japanese-Americans were being detained in California, a few ball clubs in the NBL began employing black players in 1942, five years before Jackie Robinson’s entrance to MLB and nearly a decade before Earl Lloyd debuted as the first black player in the BAA/NBA.
+While Japanese-Americans were being detained in California, a few ball clubs in the NBL – like the Chicago Studebakers, the Rochester Royals, and the Tri-Cities Blackhawks – began employing black players as early as 1942, five years before Jackie Robinson’s entrance to MLB and nearly a decade before Earl Lloyd debuted as the first black player in the NBA.
 The delay was no accident and sprung from the same forces that quickly spun Misaka out the league.

 Then came Bill Russell the following season.
 Then Elgin Baylor, Wilt Chamberlain, Oscar Robertson and so on.
 Still, in the early 1960s, there was the assumption among black players that teams had an unspoken quota that only three or four players per team could be black.
 When Al Attles, black, was drafted by the Philadelphia Warriors, Woody Saulsdberry, also black and the 1958 Rookie of the Year, was shipped out almost immediately.
 The quota was apparently all too real.